okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/policies/index.md

 ### Control how users access your app

-The [authentication policy](#authentication-policies) for each application determines what extra levels of authentication must be performed before a user can access an application.
+The [authentication policy](#authentication-policies) for each app determines what extra levels of authentication must be performed before a user can access an app.
 [Add a rule](/docs/guides/configure-access-policy), for example, to prompt groups that are assigned to your app to reauthenticate after 60 minutes.

 A [password policy](#password-policies) also helps you control how users access your app.
 It determines the requirements for a user's password length and complexity, and the frequency with which a user must change their password.